Quinnipiac University Law

 If you are having difficulty in providing the requested information or have any questions about this process, please do not hesitate to contact our office for assistance.

-SAP is measured once per year at the end of the spring semester for all active students using the factors below:
+SAP is measured once per year at the end of the spring semester for all active students beginning in the Fall 2024 semester or later using the factors below:

 • Courses with a grade of “Pass” are counted as earned credits; courses with a grade of “Fail” are considered as attempted but not earned.